Partial Hospitalization Program

 Partial hospitalization is a type of treatment designed for patients who are moving from inpatient care or who need more intensive treatment than our standard outpatient program for a range of conditions.
 The main difference between outpatient treatment (OP) and intensive outpatient treatment (IOP) lies in the number of hours the patient spends at the facility.

-Patients in the partial hospitalization program (PHP) meet for four treatment hours each day, five days per week for two to six weeks, depending on progress and needs.
+Patients in the partial hospitalization program (PHP) meet for four treatment hours each day, five days per week, depending on progress and needs.
 Our program is designed to serve two types of patients: